decoderkurt/KindleTool/README.md

 * KindleTool info &lt;**serialno**&gt;

 >> Get the default root password

 * KindleTool version

 >> Show some info about this KindleTool build

 * KindleTool help

 >> Show this help screen

 ### notices:
 1. Kindle 4.0+ has a known bug that prevents some updates with meta-strings to run.
 2. Currently, even though OTA V2 supports updates that run on multiple devices, it is not possible to create a update package that will run on both the Kindle 4 (No Touch) and Kindle 5 (Kindle Touch).

 ### NOTE:
 > This fork is probably broken on everything except Linux x86/x86_64/arm, Cygwin x86.
 > Patches/Pull requests to fix that are welcome :).

-// kate: indent-mode cstyle; indent-width 4; replace-tabs on;
+// kate: indent-mode cstyle; indent-width 4; replace-tabs on; remove-trailing-space off; replace-trailing-space-save off;